Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Application to the Model of

-Finally, in Table \ref{TableZPB} we compare the price of a zero-coupon bond given by Monte Carlo with the price obtained by functional quantization for different $\lambda$ and $T$.
+We now consider the pricing of the zero-coupon bond.
+In Table \ref{TableZPB} we compare the price of a zero-coupon bond given by Monte Carlo (together with a confidence interval at $95\%$) with the price obtained by functional quantization denoted with $FQ$ for different maturities $T=0.5,1,3,5,10,30,50$.
+Note that the functional quantization price is always (slightly) smaller that the Montecarlo ones: this is mostly likely due to the fact that for any stationary quantization $\hat S$ as the one we used, we have for every convex function $f$ that $\mathbb{E}[f(\hat S)]\leq \mathbb{E}[f( S)]$.
+In particular, it holds for $f(x)=1/x$, see e.g. \cite{zbMATH08132509}.

-From Table \ref{TableZPB} we note that, as $\lambda$ increases, one needs more trajectories for Monte Carlo in order to get a similar accuracy, mostly in terms of the confidence interval (CI in the table), and computational time may become very large.
+Table \ref{TableZPB} shows that the functional quantization prices are in close agreement with their Monte Carlo counterparts for all maturities.
+Both estimates also coincide with the discount factor reported in the last column, which represents the risk-neutral price.
+We recall that deviations between benchmark prices under the real-world measure and risk-neutral prices may only occur if the Radon-Nikodym derivative associated with the change of measure becomes explosive, which does not seem to be the case for the parameter values considered in this numerical experiment.

+To further confirm the necessity of introducing the correction term in the ODEs satisfied by the codewords, we report below several results on the sensitivity of the zero-coupon bond price with respect to the parameter $\lambda$.
+As shown in Table \ref{Table_lambda}, the price obtained via functional quantization (FQ) is close to the Monte Carlo benchmark, whereas a fairly systematic bias emerges when the corrective term is omitted (the column ZCB FQ - $\hat S_{\textit{naive}}$).
+Moreover, the discrepancy becomes even more pronounced when both Stratonovich correction terms are removed, namely in the expression of $\hat S$ and in the ODEs governing the codewords $y_t$, as evidenced by the last column of the Table \ref{Table_lambda} (column ZCB FQ - $(y,\hat S)_{\textit{naive}}$).
+A similar effect can also be observed -- albeit to a lesser extent due to the lower price variability -- with respect to the other model parameters.
+We omit the corresponding results for the remaining parameters for the sake of brevity.

 In general, product functional quantization is not proposed to bypass the Monte Carlo method: instead, it should be thought of as a tool for variance reduction, by considering the possibility of using the quantization as a control variate.
 For example, in \cite{LehayReut2012}, a functional quantizer of Brownian motion is used as a control variate variable.
 Ideas of this kind have also been discussed in \cite{corlaypages15} and \cite{LusPag2023}.